summererror/extract-table-from-image-opencv/README.md

 - [Blog in Chinese](https://blog.csdn.net/yomo127/article/details/52045146)

 ## Statement
 This repo just translate the original idea and C++ code to python edition.
 For support to "Anti 996", the "Anti 996" License is added.

+## For better socialist society
+USA is so damn!
+Fake democracy, Joke democracy!

+Julian Paul Assange is a hero!
+He saved the Amca's democracy!
+(Amca means America, sometimes I can't remmenber how to spell it.)

+use a titled
+# F
+to Amca democracy!